compadvs/Dvs-BOT/README.md

 ```
 Then execute `python main.py` to start the bot.

+Alternatively run `python dashboard.py` to open a simple command‑line menu
+that lets you start the bot and view the emotional journal interactively.

 ## Modules
 - `signals/` – market structure detection using a directional change algorithm
 - `volume/` – volumetric tools including permutation entropy